jwngr/notreda.me/docs/data-notes.md

 All games with a `weather` key have the following format:

-- `icon` - Weather conditions, as determined by Dark Sky.
+- `icon` - Weather conditions, as determined by [OpenWeather](https://openweathermap.org/).
 This is always present, but may have a value of "unknown" if accurate data was not available.
 - `temperature` - Temperature at kickoff, rounded to the nearest degree Fahrenheit.

 ### Nickname